Pope's villa

-Pope's villa was the residence of Alexander Pope at Twickenham, then a village west of London in Middlesex.
+Pope's villa was the residence of the poet Alexander Pope at Twickenham, then a village west of London in Middlesex.
 He moved there in 1719 and created gardens and an underground grotto.
 When Baroness Howe of Langar (1762–1835) purchased the house, she demolished it in 1808 and built a new house next to the site.
 The house and grotto were topics of 18th- and 19th-century poetry and art.
 In about 1845, a neo-Tudor house known as Pope's Villa was built on approximately the same site; it has been used as a school since the early 20th century.
-Pope's Grotto, which is listed Grade II* by Historic England, survives and is occasionally open to the public.
+Pope's Grotto, which is listed Grade II* by Historic England, survives, and is open to the public on 30 weekends each year.